 Sediment: The sites selected have bottom sediments classified as grey-brown shelly muddy fine sand.
 Sediments around the reefballs contain a larger amount of fine silt than could be expected in this environment.
 The origin of this is probably urban run-off.
+Increasing rates of development locally will undoubtedly increase this.
 There are large numbers of empty bivalve shells on/near the surface.

 Two trial sedimentation collectors (made from a PVC pipe 100mm in diameter and 700mm long, staked to the seafloor) have been tested around the octagon reef in attempt to study the rates of sedimentation.
+Results of these trials were inc onclusive since there was not possible to establish a regular monitoring programme.

-Settlement: The reefballs still show no appreciable settlement into the sediment.
+Settlement: Although there is a significant depression some 30 cm deep scoured around both reefs, the individual Reefballs still show no appreciable settlement into the sediment.
 The holes in the base of the units were left open and no additional thickening measures taken in manufacture.
-There have been many storms over the period with onshore winds gusting up to 100 kmh-1 however the site selected appears to be well protected, with the artificial reef remaining stable with no significant scouring even after storm periods.
+There have been many storms over the period with onshore winds gusting up to 100 kmh-1 however the site selected appears to be well protected, with the artificial reef remaining stable.